spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 ## Development and tests

-From the very first day of project development, it’s recommended to write tests for all the added customisations.
+Starting from the first day of development, write tests for all the customization you implement.

-Spryker provides an infrastructure for Unit, Functional, and Acceptance tests.
+We provides infrastructure for unit, functional, and acceptance tests.

 ## CI/CD

-From the very first day of project development, it’s recommended to establish an incremental development process based on CI/CD (including tests that stated above).
+Starting from the first day of development, we recommend establishing an incremental development process based on CI/CD and the tests mentioned in the previous section. (including tests that stated above).

-It is recomended to establish the code standarts before the start of the project.
-OOTB checks that Spryker provides can be found under: "/config/install/sniffs.yml".
-Feel free to add more on your specific project.
+## Establish coding standards

+Before you start developing, establish coding standards.
+Implement code checks based on the standards into your CI/CD.
+The default code checks shipped with Spryker are located in `/config/install/sniffs.yml`.
+You might want to add more checks that are based on your project's requirements.

 Make sure that code that breaks the pipeline - can not be merged until fixed.

--

 <!--More on test infrastructure <link>